tobynet/RoboND-Rover-Project/writeup.md

 [![Rover simulator Video](https://img.youtube.com/vi/bL0hAbSR-Oo/0.jpg)](https://youtu.be/bL0hAbSR-Oo)

-📄 Click to see the simulator video.
+📄 Click on image to see the simulator video.

 ---